Choosing to work with an architect

 At this stage we produce detailed drawings which show all elements of the building and explain how all materials and components fit together.
 Along with the structural engineer we will submit these drawings to the local authority to ensure that the project complies with all the safety legislation and other requirements covered by the Building Regulations.

 Alongside the set of drawings we will draw up a detailed specification listing all the fixtures and fittings and describing the construction of the work.
-The entire package can then be tendered to one or more builders.
+The entire package can then be tendered to several builders to obtain the most competitive price.

 Stage 4: Tender and Construction